rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

-Many people tend to view [NixOS](https://nixos.org/) as "just another distro", and therefore tend to jump straight from Ubuntu/Arch/whatever into NixOS, only to then immediately start complaining that the learning curve is essentially one big wall.
+Many people tend to view [NixOS](https://nixos.org/) as "just another distro", and therefore tend to jump straight from Ubuntu/Arch/whatever into NixOS, only to then immediately start complaining that the learning curve is essentially a great cliff.
 It has certainly been my own experience, but I will argue that there are better ways to approach it.

 Nix is definitely not an all-or-nothing.
 It essentially functions as a swiss